altocodenl/tagaway/readme.md

 - geo:USERNAME: INT|undefined, depending on whether there's an ongoing process to enable geotagging for the user.

-- emails (hash): key is email, value is username
+- email:EMAIL (hash): key is email, value is username

-- emailtoken:TOKEN (hash): key is token, value is email.
-Used to verify email addresses.

-- invites (hash): key is email, value is {firstName: STRING, token: ..., sent: INT (date), accepted: UNDEFINED|INT (date)}
+- invite:EMAIL (string): key is email, value is {email: STRING, firstName: STRING, token: STRING, sent: INT (date), accepted: UNDEFINED|INT (date)}

-- verify (hash): key is token, value is email.
+- verifytoken:TOKEN (string): key is token, value is email.
+Used to verify email addresses after a signup.
 Deleted after usage.

 - csrf:SESSION (string): key is session, value is associated CSRF token.